-'Glories of China' is rated as a physical level 1 tour.
+'Magnificent China' is rated as a physical level 1 tour.
 A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
-You'll be getting on and off coaches and boats, walking around the sights and climbing some steps.
+You'll be getting on and off coaches and boats, walking around the sights, carrying your luggage on and off trains, and climbing some steps.
+Please consider:

-- There will be sightseeing on foot for both short and extended periods of time - On the Great Wall of China in Beijing some of the walking will be at an incline - On the Li River in Guilin, you will be required to get on and off the boat without assistance
+- There will be sightseeing on foot for both short and extended periods of time - On the Great Wall of China in Beijing some of the walking will be at an incline - On the Yangtze River Cruise and on the Li River in Guilin you will be required to get on and off the boats without assistance